aquova/aseprite-scripts/README.md

 ### -- Draw Circle --

 This script will draw a circle at the specified (X, Y) position at a specified radius, using the currently set foreground color.

+### -- Draw Sine --

+This script will draw a sine wave across active image cell with specified wave frequency and wave dampening.